-2. Introductory course - Learn how to use the Voozanoo 3 application to create a basic information system.
+1. Introductory course - Learn how to use the Voozanoo 4 editor EpiCraft and application's back office to create an information system.
 With this training you will have the knowledge necessary to create multi-table and multi-user relational databases accessible from any web browser.
-See more about the course and training dates.

 We can outline it as follows:

-Since 11 May 2012, EpiConcept has been a state-certified “Personal health data hosting provider”.
-The certification has been granted by the ministry of health, after a substantiated recommendation by a CNIL (National Commission for informatics and personal liberties) certification committee for a duration of three years.
-The limits of this certification for EpiConcept concern the applications developed based on the Voozanoo framework.
+Since 11 May 2012, Epiconcept has been a state-certified “Personal health data hosting provider”.
+The certification has been granted by the ministry of health, after a substantiated recommendation by a CNIL (National Commission for informatics and personal liberties) certification committee.
+The limits of this certification for Epiconcept concern the applications developed based on the Voozanoo framework.
 The technical requirements in terms of security, risk analysis, and an established Information Systems Security Policy to obtain this certification are very close to those required for the ISO 27001 norm.
 (Link to the ASIP health agency)